 First, retail events give potential customers a reason to visit your locations.
 They create an incentive for both new shoppers and regulars to stop in if they hadn’t been planning to before.
 If someone hasn’t been convinced by your window displays or sales, an event might just give them the final push.

 Once you’ve assembled those customers in a location for an event, is it any surprise sales might go up?
-Once study found 91% of respondents were more inclined to make a purchase after attending an experiential retail event.
+One study found 91% of respondents were more inclined to make a purchase after attending an experiential retail event.
 Thinking about the long term, loyalty is also impacted—event goers feel more affinity for a brand after a positive experience.

-If you have a particularly exciting (or gram-worthy) event going on at a location, you’ve set yourself up for some of that sweet, sweet user-generated content.
+If you have a particularly exciting or gram-worthy event going on at a location, you’ve set yourself up for some of that sweet, sweet user-generated content.
 The organic social media buzz from a successful event can create a halo effect as people who didn’t attend get curious about what they missed.

 What makes an in-store retail event popular?